alephnull7/study-guide-generator-api/README.md

   * `/api/artifacts/templates/courses/:id`: returns the templates for the course corresponding to `id`
   * `/api/artifacts/templates/departments/:id`: returns the templates for the department corresponding to `id`
   * `/api/artifacts/templates/:id`: returns the template corresponding to `id`
+* DELETE
+  * `/api/artifacts/:id`: deletes the artifact corresponding to `id`.
+    An artifact that is currently assigned to a classroom can not be deleted.

 ### Classrooms